-208. The President's attacks on immigrants have only escalated since 2017.
-When discussing how to prosecute immigrants in sanctuary cities, Trump equated immigrants with "animals," stating "[y]ou wouldn't believe how bad these people are.
-These aren't people.
-These are animals."
-He has repeatedly characterized immigration at the southern border, including a caravan of Central American asylum-seekers passing through Mexico as an "invasion."
-He asserted falsely that the caravan consisted of both Middle Eastern terrorists and members of the Central American gang MS-13, thereby conflating the ethnicities of two minority groups that he reviles.
-More recently, the President endorsed a proposal to transport and "release" migrants detained at the border into sanctuary cities, in the hopes that doing so would stoke racial and anti-immigrant tensions, thereby putting pressure on his political enemies.
+people.
+These are animals.101 He has repeatedly characterized immigration at the southern border, including a caravan of Central American asylum-seekers passing through Mexico as an "invasion.102 He asserted falsely that the caravan consisted of both Middle Eastern terrorists and members of the Central American gang MS-13, thereby conflating the ethnicities of two minority groups that he reviles.103 More recently, the President endorsed a proposal to transport and "release" migrants detained at the border into sanctuary cities, in the hopes that doing so would stoke racial and anti-immigrant tensions, thereby putting pressure on his political enemies.104

-209. Most recently, as widely reported, the President told four members of
+248. Most recently, as widely reported, the President told four members of